Parker Jackson-Cartwright: Music career

 Jackson-Cartwright releases punk rock and hip hop music under the stage name Blvck Minoh.
 In December 2023, he announced that he was working on his debut extended play, #AGNDA.

 Personal life

 Jackson-Cartwright is the son of Belinda and Ramon.
 His older brother Miles played college basketball at Penn and professionally.
 He has an older sister, Briana, who is a musician and performs under the name Jack Davey.
 His father died in 2022.

+In 2026, Jackson-Cartwright commenced the process of acquiring New Zealand citizenship.